ICAO Level 5

 A good English speaker can hear that it's not your mother tongue - but your English is so good that you barely cause any confusion when you speak.

-At least you try the complicated sentences.
+You at least try the complicated sentences.

-No doubt that your basic grammar skills are very good.
+There's no doubt that your basic grammar skills are very good.
 But do you also try to form some more complex sentences?
 Longer ones?
 Multi-clause sentences?
 They don't always need to be correct - but at least you try.